kivera-io/kivera-tf-modules/README.md

-│      ├── plans                        # Contains Python script containing AWS tests for Locust │      └── script                       # Scripts for deploying and running Locust ├── proxy                               # Terraform modules for deploying Kivera proxy │   └── aws-autoscaled-simple-scaling   # Deploys a simple proxy with auto scaling └── README.md
+│      ├── plans                        # Contains Python script containing AWS tests for Locust │      └── script                       # Scripts for deploying and running Locust ├── proxy                               # Terraform modules for deploying Kivera proxy │   └── aws-autoscaled-simple-scaling   # Deploys a proxy in an autoscale group (implements dynamic scaling using "simple scaling")
+└── README.md
 ```